Accelerator mass spectrometry

 Need an AMS analysis?

-Measurlabs offers high-quality AMS analyses with fast results and affordable prices.
+Measurlabs offers high-quality AMS analyses with fast results and competitive prices for large or recurring projects.
 If you have any questions about your sample or its suitability for the method, our experts are always happy to help.
-You can contact us through the form below or by emailing us at info@measurlabs.com.
+You can contact us through the form below to request a quote and start the discussion.

 Suitable sample matrices